GizzZmo/Governance1.0/README.md

 This is a comprehensive plan.
 Let me know if you'd like to start with a specific task or if you have any questions about the proposed implementation.

-Sources and related content
+# Sources and related content

-give me all the source files in move, toml, yaml, and md

-C
-Copy of Coding partner
-Custom Gem

 Analysis
 Here are the source files from the repository, organized by type: